Kagebounshin/neverday-milestone-project-1/README.md

 #### Videos

-- In this section you can watch Neverdays music videos through embeded videos from youtube.
+- In this section you can watch Neverdays music videos, The videos are embeded from youtube.

 #### Gallery

-I have used the carousel component from bootstrap so you can use the arrows on the pictures to slide between next and the previous picture.
+I have used the carousel component from bootstrap.
+So you can use the arrows on the sides to toggle between the next and the previous pictures.

 #### Contact